Mandatory Ethics Training: Important Updates

 The Ethics Training Part II will cover topics involving:

-- discrimination and harassment, including sexual harassment
+- identifying and preventing discrimination, harassment, and sexual harassment

 Ethics Training period